domgiles/SimpleDBPerformanceTest/README.md

 # SimpleDBPerformanceTest
-Yeat another simple performance test for Oracle, PostreSQL and MySQL.
+Yet another performance test for Oracle, PostreSQL and MySQL.
 The test can run one of a number of tests against Oracle, PostgreSQL and MySQL.
 Currently it has been tested on Oracle 19c, 20c and PostgreSQL 12.
 It's a trivial test and not much about the capabilities of any of the databases can be derived from it.

 The test does expect you have created a database and user to allow the application to connect to.